 The Spotted Cow

-This Bedminster North Street institution has a walled oasis in which to relax after a day at the coal face of your office.
-They also have a sheltered outdoor area if the sun gets too much for you.
-With a selection of ciders and craft beers including Arbor and Tiny Rebel, you can take your micro-rage at Jeff from accounting down a peg or two whilst surrounded by a sculpted selection of plants.
+This North Street institution has a walled oasis in which to relax after a day at the coal face of your office.
+They also have a sheltered outdoor area, perfect for if the sun gets too much for you (hands up pasty crew).
+With a brilliant selection of ciders and craft beers including Arbor and Tiny Rebel, you can take your micro-rage at Jeff from accounting down a peg or two whilst surrounded by a sculpted selection of plants.

 Whilst not strictly a beer garden, The Cottage is one of the best places to watch the sun go down of an evening.
 A set of steps by the river make perfect seats to while away many hours whilst the yachts and rowers mess about on the water.
 Enjoy a pint cider whilst Bristol is bathed in glorious rays, it’s the perfect spot to get that Instagram shot.